pallets/flask/docs/signals.rst

         template, context = templates[0]
         assert template.name == 'index.html'
         assert len(context['items']) == 10

+Make sure to subscribe with an extra ``**extra`` argument so that your calls don't fail if Flask introduces new arguments to the signals.

 All the template rendering in the code issued by the application `app` in the body of the `with` block will now be recorded in the `templates`